 Of course, items that combine practicality and endurance are not far behind.
 To be precise, there are sneakers at present that have a charging system attached to them.
 Thus, every time the consumer runs, he or she can charge their mobile device.

 How Can Fashion And Technology Co-Exist?

-Despite the number of innovations that have transformed technology and fashion in the last few decades, you may not initially think that these two industries can ante up each other’s game.
-However, in one article created by Chris Burch, he gave a detailed outline as to how both trades can co-exist together.
+Despite the number of innovations that have transformed technology and fashion in the last few decades, you may not initially think that these two industries can ante up each other’s games.
+However, in one article created by Chris Burch, he gave a detailed outline of how both trades can co-exist together.

 1. Technology Boosts Creativity

 The artistic minds behind the newest clothing styles get extra creative with the thought of incorporating the latest technological advancements into their designs.
 A particular designer named Anouk Wipprecht, a native of the Netherlands has been quoted in the same literary piece as she mentioned that tech is comparable to a site for experimentation in which one can take advantage of various possibilities later on.
 Some of the masterpieces that Wipprecht was inspired by technology to make were the self-painting and drink-making dresses known as Pseudomorphs and DareDroid, respectively.

 People are overly excited about the newest smartphone or laptop models, yet they can be skeptical regarding highly advanced tech products because they are unfamiliar to them.
 One example of that is Google Glass, which has been released for the first time in 2013.
 This innovation makes the heads of a lot of geeks turn, but a regular digital user may not buy the idea since it resembles the prescription glasses that many may not even like wearing.

 Diane von Furstenberg, who collaborated with Google to create this new technology, could be seen in a different – brighter – light when she made the models in one of her fashion shows put on Google Glass.
 Their aim, of course, was for it to become a trend as well.